 - Re-strung and set-up with a set of 10’s and a slick playing action

-Overall condition :- For a guitar that is now a touch over 30 years old, the overall condition is more than acceptable, with plenty of that played in character, but certainly not abused – The nitro gloss finish shows lighter signs of superficial wear, without any nasty nicks, dings or grazes, that reveal the maple top or ebony body/neck – Compression belt buckle wear on the rear, but again no signs of the wood can be viewed – Usual worn patches on the gold plated hardware, mainly were you rest your right palm, but the wear blends in with the used vibe of the gloss finish – Frets are clean with only the merest hint of any wear visible on the first few frets, on the plain strings – If it was taken 30 years to get to the level of ‘merest wear’ then plenty of years still in them before any fret dress is required – No nail wear on the ebony fingerboard – So overall no negative vibes, as long as you are not expecting a guitar that is still ‘as new’ or in ‘showroom condition’ – More wear than Gibson would describe as a VOS finish, but less wear than Fender would describe as a Journeyman Relic
+Overall condition :- For a guitar that is now a touch over 30 years old, the overall condition is more than acceptable, with plenty of that played in character, but certainly not abused – The nitro gloss finish shows lighter signs of superficial wear, without any nasty nicks, dings or grazes, that reveal the maple top or ebony body/neck – Compression belt buckle wear on the rear, but again no signs of the wood can be viewed – Usual worn patches on the gold plated hardware, mainly were you rest your right palm, but the wear blends in with the used vibe of the gloss finish – Frets are clean, with only the merest hint of any wear visible on the first few frets, on the plain strings – If it was taken 31 years to get to the level of ‘merest wear’ then there are plenty of years left in them before any fret dress is required – No nail wear on the ebony fingerboard – So overall no negative vibes, as long as you are not expecting a guitar that is still in ‘as new’ or in ‘showroom condition’ – More wear than Gibson would describe as a VOS finish, but less wear than Fender would describe as a Journeyman Relic

-Tonal character :- It came into stock with a non-original set of pick-ups – To be honest I could not establish what they were – However I had a set of clean Seymour Duncan Seth Lover vintage spec’d humbuckers, with gold plated covers, in my spares box – So time to find them a new home – In my opinion they are serious upgrade on what would have been the original late 80’s Gibson humbuckers – Certainly an serious upgrade compared to the pick-ups it was fitted with when I acquired it – The Seth Lover’s are not overly powerful, more paf flavoured, but they are loaded with soul and emotion – Clear with good articulation – lush, fat and smooth – Played through an amp with a clean or subtle overdriven amp setting, it is so chilled, lush and succulent so that you can savour each chosen note or lick and each jazz flavoured chord – No hurry to rush on to the next phrase – Think Pete Green or BB King as well as the cleaner side of Gary Moore – Now add some gain on the amp and this LP sings and whails as required – No shortage of sustain whatsoever – Power chords and riffs are big and clear with tight lows and good articulation – Albeit not as powerful, or as ‘in your face’ as modern powerful humbuckers – You can control the level of gain you require from the guitars volume pot, so no shortage of expression available to you – As such you can leave the volume pot on, or around 6/7, then take it back towards 10 when you require additional gain and bite – The overall tone is more smooth, warm and lush, so more composed and restrained, hence never a party animal – You’ll probably favour hotter modern pick-ups for more of a screamin’ demon
+Tonal character :- It came into stock with a non-original set of pick-ups – To be honest I could not establish what they were – However I had a set of clean Seymour Duncan Seth Lover vintage spec’d humbuckers, with gold plated covers, in my spares box – So time to find a new home for them – In my opinion they are serious upgrade on what would have been the original late 80’s Gibson humbuckers – Certainly a serious upgrade compared to the pick-ups it was fitted with when I acquired it – The Seth Lover’s are not overly powerful, more paf flavoured, but they are loaded with soul and emotion – Clear with good articulation – Lush, fat and smooth – Played through an amp, with a clean or subtle overdriven amp setting, it is so chilled and succulent, that you can savour each chosen note, or hang onto those lush jazz flavoured chord – No need to hurry or rush on to the next phrase – Think Pete Green or BB King as well as the cleaner side of Gary Moore – Now add some gain on the amp and this LP sings and whails as required – No shortage of sustain whatsoever – Power chords and riffs are big and clear with tight lows and good articulation – Albeit not as powerful, or as ‘in your face’ as modern powerful humbuckers – You can control the level of gain you require from the guitars volume pot, so no shortage of expression available to you – As such you can leave the volume pot on, or around 6/7, then take it back towards 10 when you require additional gain and bite – The overall tone is more smooth, warm and lush, so more composed and restrained, hence never a party animal – You’ll probably favour hotter modern pick-ups for more of a screamin’ demon